bolinocroustibat/machines-configs/README.md

-# dotfiles-starter-kit
+# dotfiles

-A boilerplate for setting up your dotfiles that can be easily synced across your systems.
+Forked from (https://github.com/gjunkie/dotfiles-starter-kit)[https://github.com/gjunkie/dotfiles-starter-kit], a boilerplate for setting up your dotfiles that can be easily synced across your systems.

 ### Setup

-- Open up the [install](https://github.com/gjunkie/dotfiles-starter-kit/blob/main/install) script and change the `GITHUB_USER` variable to your username.
+- Open up the [install](https://github.com/gjunkie/dotfiles-starter-kit/blob/main/install_dotfiles.sh) script and change the `GITHUB_USER` variable to your username.
 - Update the [files](https://github.com/gjunkie/dotfiles-starter-kit/blob/main/opt/files) that you want to keep synced between your systems.

 ### One-line Install